kharitonov-egor/kharitonovegor.com/README.md

 # Info

-This is the source code for my personal website - [kharitonovegor.com](https://kharitonovegor.com/)
+This is the source code for my old personal website, view new version [here](https://github.com/kharitonov-egor/kharitonovegor)